gezalore/designbench/docs/source/compare.rst

 --------------------------

-To check if there is a meaningful difference in the performance metrics, ``./designbench compare`` will compute a statistical significance test for the difference between the means for each case.
+To check if there is a meaningful difference in the performance metrics, ``./rtlmeter compare`` will compute a statistical significance test for the difference between the means for each case.
 The corresponding *p-value* is reported in the last column.
 As is standard with statistical hypothesis testing, low p-values indicate a significant difference.
-A commonly used threshold for concluding a statistically significant result is a p-value < 0.05, so designbench reports the average gain for only those cases that meet this significance threshold.
+A commonly used threshold for concluding a statistically significant result is a p-value < 0.05, so RTLMeter reports the average gain for only those cases that meet this significance threshold.
 In the case of execution time above the results are clear, Clang produces faster code.